 Every musician will tell you, it’s not the quality of the instrument but the passion of the player that makes the difference.
 A practiced and patient player can coax the sweetest sounds out of a banged-up bassoon.
 A tenured teacher can make heart-stopping harmonies on a student’s saxophone.

 When 10-year-old Kent Wu sits down behind his cello, he knows that all the hard work he puts in today will lead to a melodious future.
-And both Kent and his mom, Annie Huang, know that the work they are putting into treating his Treacher Collins syndrome will lead to a happier life.
+And Kent and his parents, Annie and Simon, know that the work they are putting into treating his Treacher Collins syndrome will lead to a happier life.

 Treacher Collins syndrome is a relatively rare craniofacial condition that affects the formation of the face including the jaw, eyes, cheekbones and ears.
 An estimated 1 in 50,000 people will deal with its effects.

 For Kent and his family, it’s a story that began just a few days after he was born when genetic tests confirmed that he had Treacher Collins.
 One of the most common problems associated with the syndrome is a constricted airway and Kent wasn’t breathing well on his own.
 Being in Los Angeles at the time, Kent was in the neonatal intensive care at UCLA Mattel Children’s Hospital.
-The doctors and nurses inserted a tube to help Kent breathe but also had to sedate him so that he wouldn’t pull the tube out.
-At just 2 weeks old, Kent had his first surgery, a tracheostomy, which surgically created a hole for an air passage that would help him breathe.
+The doctors and nurses inserted a nasal tube to help Kent breathe but also had to sedate him so that he wouldn’t pull the tube out.
+At just 2 weeks old, Kent had his first surgery, a tracheotomy, which created an opening in his windpipe to help him breathe.

 This would only be the first of many surgeries for Kent.
-As anxious parents, Annie and her husband spent a lot of time online, searching for information about the syndrome and related surgeries.
-They took Kent to a host of pediatric specialists in California - an ophthalmologist, ear, nose and throat specialist, pulmonologist, plastic surgeon, dentist, genetic counselor and orthodontist.
+As anxious parents, Annie and Simon spent a lot of time online, searching for information about the syndrome and related surgeries.
+They took Kent to a host of pediatric specialists in California - an ophthalmologist, ear, nose and throat specialist, pulmonologist, craniofacial (skull and face) surgeon, dentist, genetic counselor and orthodontist.

-“I chose Dr. Gordon because he has done more than 600 of these procedures.
+“I chose Dr. Gordon because he has done more than 600 jaw procedures.
 I wanted someone who knows a lot about treating this condition,” Annie said.
 “When a doctor does more of a procedure, they tend to get a better outcome."

 Dr. Gordon’s highly specialized experience and training at some of the most prestigious institutions in the world make him an expert in surgeries to correct the most severe malformations of a child’s face and skull.
-His specialty is complex jaw surgeries, in which the bone is stretched, almost like pulling taffy, to create a well-formed face and allow a child to breathe, see and hear better.
+His specialty is complex jaw surgeries, in which the bone is stretched, almost like pulling taffy, to create a well-balanced face and allow a child to breathe better.

 Dr. Gordon is pioneering new techniques in jaw distraction procedures.
 He created and built technologically advanced tools which he used in Kent’s first procedure in 2012.
 The tools are fully customizable so a child’s pain level is minimized.